-Turin will take a socially inclusive and bottom-up approach by working with doctors and patients of mental health centres to promote pollinator-friendly spaces across the Living Lab.
+Turin has a socially inclusive and bottom-up approach; working with doctors and patients of mental health centres to promote pollinator-friendly spaces across the Living Lab, with a local innovative initiative Farfalle in ToUr.
+A pollinator garden with an apiary for honey production will be developed on the former industrial site.
+Learn more here.

 By running workshops for schools and the local community, Cascais will increase awareness of the importance of pollinators in the local ecosystem, encourage beekeeping and the reduction of pesticide-use.